MSF staff in South Africa, KwaZulu-Natal speaking with a Drug Resistant Tuberculosis (DR-TB)patient

 South Africa

-In South Africa, we respond to disease epidemics, such as HIV and tuberculosis, and assist migrants with access to healthcare.
+In South Africa, we respond to disease epidemics and non-communicable disease

 In October 2023, in partnership with the Eastern Cape Department of Health, we launched a project to improve the identification and management of non-communicable diseases (NCDs) in the Amathole District, which is MSF's first NCDs project in South Africa.
 We aim to apply lessons from two decades of working on HIV and tuberculosis (TB) in South Africa to enhance NCD care in rural settings.